Lake-Tuggeranong-College/Holocron/_sharedContent/softwareDevFundamentals/Theory.md

 ## Clean code

 You should strive for **clean code**.
 This is where your code is readable by other humans, not just executable by the computer.
-There are a number of considerations that fall under Clean Code - first of which is the naming conventions described above.
+There are a number of considerations that fall under Clean Code - first of which is the [[Naming Convention|naming conventions]] described above.

 Some rules for writing clean code: